jwcarr/hethom/README.md

 Why do languages tolerate heterography?
 An experimental investigation into the emergence of informative orthography
 ===================================================================================================================

 This repository contains data and code for our investigation of the emergence of heterographic homophones using iterated learning.
-The top-level structure of the repo is organized into:

-- `code/`: Python analysis code

-- `data/`: JSON and CSV data files, and NetCDF model result archives

-- `experiment/`: Node.js experimental code

-- `instructions/`: Screenshots of the participant instruction screens

-- `manuscript/`: LaTeX manuscript and figures
+The paper describing this work is published in *Cognition* and is [available here](https://doi.org/10.1016/j.cognition.2024.105809).

 tl;dr